Law and Practice with Foundation Year BA (Hons)

 Progression through the modules develops knowledge and skills, including communication (written and oral), study skills, research methods, project management, presentation and career development.
 We will also encourage you to consider your employability and/or entrepreneurial development.

-Unlike traditional institutions, there are no end of year exams.
+Unlike traditional institutions, there are no end-of-year exams.
 Instead, learning is assessed through coursework and phase tests, which is more reflective of our learning model.

 Teaching contact hours

-The number of full-time contact hours may vary from semester to semester, however, on average, it is likely to be around 20 contact hours per week each year (excluding placement year).
-Additionally, you will be expected to undertake up to 30 hours of self-directed study, depending on the demands of individual modules.
+The number of full-time contact hours may vary from module to module, however, on average, it is likely to be around 20 contact hours per week.
+Additionally, you will be expected to undertake significant self-directed study of approximately 30 hours each week, depending on the demands of individual modules.

-As an innovative and enterprising institution, CU may seek to utilise emerging technologies within the student experience.
-For all courses (whether on-campus, blended, or distance learning), CU Coventry may deliver certain contact hours and assessments via online technologies and methods.
+As an innovative and enterprising institution, the university may seek to utilise emerging technologies within the student experience.
+For all courses (whether on-campus, blended, or distance learning), the university may deliver certain contact hours and assessments via online technologies and methods.

 Assessment